 Clearly, it seems that the gloves are used for a reason after seeing Malignaggi’s injury.
 Even with the small 4 oz. gloves used in MMA, the injury rate is significantly lower than in BKFC.
 However, I must note that glove use only decreases the chance of a hand injury, and does not guarantee safe hands.
 Several MMA and Boxing matches have ended due to broken hands.

 If you are someone who trains in Boxing or MMA, you should always wear both hand wraps and gloves.
 If you’re a beginner, I’d personally recommend the gloves I use, which are the Title Pro Boxing Gloves.
-They’re
+They’re inexpensive, but still durable enough for tough training sessions.

 Gloves are a very good way to prevent hand injuries in combat sports.
 However, fighting with any type of gloves is not safe for the fighters.
 The main reason glove use is unsafe is because of the increased risk of brain damage.